 We have to commend Texas for staying true to its rodeo roots with a fascination with whipping.
 The same goes for tough, business-like New York with its leather fetish, and stifling hot Nevada with its...armpit fetish?
 Okay, that was a stretch.
 No offense to Nevada.

-Some of the most popular fetishes in the United States include masochism, group play, sadism, sports gear, and armpits, in fact.
+Some of the most common fetishes in the United States include masochism, group play, sadism, sports gear, and armpits, in fact.
 Clearly, BDSM has a strong presence, and so do some other fun ways to play with your partner.

 This map displays the most commonly searched fetish in every state, but many may also be considered kinks.
 Wondering the difference, and maybe what some of these fetishes mean?
 Check out this handy guide to fetishes from A to Z.

-Are there regional trends to these fetishes?
 The map below organizes the most popular fetishes in the South, West, Northeast, and Midwest.

-In the South, suits are another most popular fetish.
+In the South, suits are another most common fetish.
 The Northeast has a whopping nine tied for most popular, including BDSM, sadism, balloons, edging, group play, leather, nylons, sounding, and of course, the classic foot fetish.
 What’s going on up there, northerners?
 It certainly sounds fun.

+As seen in the graph above, the most common kinks in order are masochism, group sex, sadism, sports gear, armpits, balloons, BDSM, suits, used underwear, and voyeurism.
 We were surprised to learn that there are so many unique popular fetishes in the U.S. Many states have something they alone can call their favorite, which just goes to show how varied human desire can be!
 And we think that’s a beautiful thing.